Influence · Robert Cialdini

 Why it matters

-It's the hidden mechanism behind both good habit-building and manipulation — every 'free trial,' 'just sign here,' and 'can you do me one small favor' is a foot in the door betting your need to stay consistent will do the rest.
+It drives both habit-building and manipulation — every ‘free trial,’ ‘just sign here,’ and ‘one small favor’ is a foot in the door, betting your need to stay consistent does the rest.

 A common misreading